 INFORMATION SECURITY TRAINING

-- Information security affects everyone, whether we are working in the office or we are on the road.
+Information security training is important because it affects everyone, whether we are working in the office or we are on the road.
 That is why it is critical that employees receive comprehensive information security training.

-- Our Information Security training course will help your employees protect your company’s information against loss and teach them how to defend our company against attack.
+Our Information Security training course will help your employees protect your company’s information against loss and teach them how to defend your company against attack.

 WHAT IS INFORMATION SECURITY?

 Video: Information Security is the art and science of preventing data from being lost or misused.
 Types of information that need protecting: risks; natural events; technical failures; human error; hacking; malicious attacks.